-The district has developed parent communication letters that will share the state-identified grade-level standards and how their child is progressing toward meeting these standards.
-These letters will identify the student's performance record and the intervention supports that are available for students who are not on track to achieve benchmark targets that reflect grade-level content standards.
+The district has developed parent communication letters that willsharethe state-identified grade-level standards and how their child is progressing toward meeting these standards.

+Theseletterswill include the core literacy instructional practices and the intervention supports that are used with students who are not on track to achieve benchmark targets that reflect grade-level content standards.